Get behind-the-scenes legislative experience. Add a state government internship to your resume.

 Students pay the VCU semester tuition and fees and receive all services available to VCU students.
 Housing is provided through VCU.
 A need-based financial award may be available to qualified students.

-Participants are selected by a committee that includes faculty members and state officials, with preference given to students who will have advanced junior or senior standing during the program.
+Participants are selected by the Office of Student Success, with preference given to students who will have junior or senior standing at the start of the program.